mzimmerm/flutter_charts/README.md

 -   The project will be in the `$HOME/dev/flutter_charts-master/` directory

+<a id="org979d6b4"></a>

 # Running the examples included in flutter\_charts

-This section assumes you installed the flutter\_charts project as a local clone from Github, as described in [4](#org0581faf)
+This section assumes you installed the flutter\_charts project as a local clone from Github, as described in [4](#org979d6b4)

 There is an example application in flutter\_charts: `example1/lib/main.dart`.
 It shows how the Flutter Charts library can be included in a Flutter application.

 To run the example application, Android emulator or iOS emulator need to be installed.
 You can use an IDE or command line.
 Instructions here are for the command line.
 Start in the unzipped directory, and follow the steps below:

 -   Important: Make sure an Android or iOS emulator is running, or you have a physical device connected.
-See the [3.2](#orgaa26b5f) section.
+See the [3.2](#org17224c8) section.
 -   `cd $HOME/dev/flutter_charts-master/`
 -   Paste any of the lines below to the command line.
     -   To run one example (actually two, first line chart, next vertical bar chart), run: